rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 Using the above understandings, We will be using VGG16 for our data for classfying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, make a comaprative study and anlyse the performance of the model.

-As observed the input is expected to be a dog image or a human image.
-The output is the class of breed the dog belongs, and the type of dog the human resembles.

 ### Evaluation Metrics